Uninsured & Underinsured Motorist Coverage

 What are the two types of Uninsured Motorist coverage?

 You may be able to add two types of uninsured motorist coverage to your auto insurance policy.
 GEICO offers Uninsured Motorist Bodily Injury coverage (UMBI) and Uninsured Motorist Property Damage coverage (UMPD).*

 If you're injured by someone who doesn't have car insurance, then UMBI coverage typically provides compensation for the following expenses:

 Without UMBI coverage, you could be held responsible for paying your own medical expenses.
 You may be able to report a claim under other coverages such as Medical Payments, Personal Injury Protection, or your own medical insurance.
 Meanwhile, UMBI may help cover your other non-medical expenses such as pain and suffering.

 Uninsured Motorist Property Damage Coverage (UMPD)

-Provides coverage for repairs to your car if it's damaged by an uninsured motorist.
-If you don't have Uninsured Motorist Property Damage coverage or Collision coverage, you would have to pay for the repairs yourself or a file a claim against the at-fault driver in court.
+If your car is damaged by an uninsured motorist, then Uninsured Motorist Property Damage provides coverage for repairs to your car.
+If your auto policy doesn't include UMPD coverage or Collision coverage, then you would have to pay for the car repairs or a file a claim against the at-fault driver in court.

 What is Underinsured Motorist coverage (UIM)?

-This protects you from drivers who cause an accident and may not have enough insurance to pay for your injuries or damages.
-It is also broken into the same two categories—bodiliy injury and property damage.
 Underinsured Motorist coverage is available in some states.
-Please check to see if this coverage is available in your state and how the coverage is applied.*
+This coverage helps protects you from at-fault drivers who cause a car accident and don't have enough insurance to pay for your injuries or damages.
+UIM is broken into the same categories as UM: bodily injury and property damage.
+Please check to see if this coverage is available, and how the coverage is applied in your state.**